Strengthening Families Georgia

 Concrete Support in Times of Need – Access to concrete support and services that address a family’s needs and help minimize stress caused by challenges.

-All parents can use a little help from their friends and communities.
+All caregivers can use a little help from their friends and communities.
 Even in the best of circumstances, parents need help with day-to-day childcare, help figuring out how to soothe a colicky baby, help getting to the emergency room after an accident, and help managing their emotions when a stressful event occurs.
 When faced with additional stresses such as losing a job, eviction, addition, not being able to feed their family, or trauma, parents need access to concrete family support and services to address these needs and minimize stress.

 One good way to help a struggling family is to offer assistance in identifying, finding, and getting concrete support.
 When faced with overwhelmingly stressful conditions, we all need support.
 But seeking out help is always not an easy thing to do.
 Keep in mind that admitting we need help can feel like an admission of incompetence or that we are unable to solve our own problems or take care of ourselves and our families.
-While some fear others’ judgment, other parents may not seek family support because they don’t know where to go or how to find the services they need.
+While some fear others’ judgment, other caregivers may not seek family support because they don’t know where to go or how to find the services they need.

 FindHelpGA.org is a centralized way to access community resources throughout the state.
 Find Help Georgia is available to caregivers and professionals looking for supportive resources and referrals.

-There are three ways help seekers can search for resources: by entering in your zip code, using an online chat or calling to speak with a Find Help Georgia Specialist toll free at 1-800-244-5373, Monday to Friday, 8am to 6pm.
+Help seekers can search for resources: downloading the mobile app (Apple or Google Play), entering a keyword or ZIP code on FindHelpGA.org, or using an online chat or calling to speak with a Find Help Georgia Specialist toll free at 1-800-244-5373, Monday to Friday, 8am to 6pm.

 Everyday Actions that Support Families

-- Respond immediately- provide information and connections
+- Respond immediately- provide information and connections.

 - Help families to develop skills & tools they need to identify their needs & connect to supports.